 The Fund's management has made an assessment of the Fund's ability to continue as a going concern and is satisfied that the Fund has the resources to continue in business for the foreseeable future.
-Furthermore, management is not aware of any material uncertainties that may cast doubt upon the Fund's ability to continue as a going concern except for the item disclosed in Note 14.
-Therefore, the financial statements continue to be prepared on the going concern basis.
+Furthermore, management is not aware of any material uncertainties that may cast doubt upon the Fund's ability to continue as a going concern.